spalger/ya-cache/README.md

 ---
 #### `cache.sets({ key: value ... }) -> Promise`

-Set one of more keys, returns a promise that resolves to an object of the saved values
+Set one of more keys, returns a promise that resolves to an object of the saved values.

 ```js
 cache.sets({